Coel316/mycode/README.md

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?
 I would like to learn much more about Python.
+I still would like to learn more about Python.

 ## Getting Started